Try RevDeBug in action for free. Jump into our interactive demo >

 By RevDeBug

 It’s no secret that microservices are a formidable and popular architectural approach to software development.
 The small and independent services that talk to each other via application programming interfaces (APIs) make for speedy development and simplified scaling, ultimately reducing the time taken to release products.
+Let’s talk about microservices in Java.

 Now couple this concept with Java, one of the most coveted programming languages and you have something worth giving a try.
 But before we dive into microservices in Java, let’s first explore the idea that precedes them, i.e. Java monoliths.